Introduction

 Inferior goods are the lower quality goods that are mostly consumed by lower-income groups than those who have higher incomes.
 Examples; noodles, pasta, wheat, etc

 Let’s understand it with an example; suppose your income is low then you have no purchasing power to acquire high-quality goods like rice, pizza burger, etc. For survival, you buy pasta, low-quality wheat whose price is relatively low.
-But when your income rises, you shift(consume) to high-quality goods due to an increase in your purchasing power.
-Thus, inferior goods demand decreases.
+But when your income rises, you shift(consume) high-quality goods due to an increase in your purchasing power.
+Thus, the inferior goods demand decreases.
 In other words, we can say that with the increase in the income of the consumer demand for inferior goods decline and vice-versa.

 Inferior Goods VS Normal Goods